Bolsonaro Trial Poised For Verdicts In Brazil - UrduPoint

 "I'm not going to lose hope...
 I'm going to continue doing my part," added the 68-year-old ex-president, who remains a powerful -- if divisive -- force in Brazil.

-Bolsonaro faces an eight-year ban on running for public office if found guilty of the charges: abusing his office and misusing state media.
+Bolsonaro faces an eight-year ban on running for public office if found guilty of the charges of abusing his office and misusing state media.

 A third court date has been scheduled for Thursday if the judges do not finish delivering their rulings, and the case could potentially be extended longer.